 – Can you post SLD and brief history?

-– In brief, the substation is radially charged by a single source the 132 kv bus is single and feeding both the trfs but on the 33 kv side the high-level switch is opened so they are feeding 33 kv feeders separately.
+– In brief, the substation is radially charged by a single source the 132 kv bus is single and feeds both the trfs but on the 33 kv side the high-level switch is opened so they are feeding 33 kv feeders separately.
 The trfs are in service for more than 10 years now and have Ret 670 as a differential relay.
-A few more tripping records are as follow👇🏻
+A few more tripping records are as follows 👇🏻

-Tripping of both the transformers at the same time on differential protection could be due to fault on remote GSS.
+Tripping of both transformers at the same time on differential protection could be due to a fault on remote GSS.

-– Kindly share Trans. nameplate details, RET setting file with fault MVA of the 132kv bus.
+– Kindly share the Trans. nameplate details, and RET setting file with the fault MVA of the 132kv bus.

 – Both the relays might have D.C supply from a common source.
 Please check common area wiring including fuses or mcbs

-– From data, it is observed that transformer differential has seen ground fault
+– From the data, it is observed that the transformer differential has seen ground fault

 – It may happen the ground fault would be outside the differential zone.
-Please check if zero sequence compensation is provided in differential relay for star side
+Please check if zero sequence compensation is provided in the differential relay for the star side

 – These two trxs are not in parallel.
-LV fault currents magnitudes are not high like those of HV.
-Therefore these are not through fault Mal operations.
-Both relays operating simultaneously except in one trip data given.
+LV fault current magnitudes are not high as those of HV.
+Therefore these are not the fault of Mal operations.
+Both relays operate simultaneously except in one trip data given.
 I talked to the originator of the posting and asked to check the common D.C ckt wiring of these relays.

-– Anyone having fiber optic cable commutation knowledge?
-I want a confirmation, whether I can use a multimode FO cable with single-mode relays or not?
+– Anyone has fiber optic cable commutation knowledge?
+I want a confirmation, of whether I can use a multimode FO cable with single-mode relays or not.
 If yes, what are the impacts on communication?
 For Overcurrent & Earth Fault coordination, whether the following points need to be considered?